Brentford-Man Utd game postponed

 "Given cancellation of training and disruption to the squad, and with the health of players and staff the priority, the club requested the match to be rearranged," United said in a statement released at 23:50 GMT on Monday.
 "The Premier League Board took the decision to postpone based on guidance from medical advisors."

-The league says the fixture will be rearranged "in due course".
+The league says the fixture, due to have been played at 19:30 GMT, will be rearranged "in due course".

 Brentford apologised to their fans for the "disruption" but they "respect" the decision, adding the "health and safety of both clubs' players and staff must always come first".